mg-to/GettingCleaningData/CodeBook.md

 5) meanstdDS data set has 10299 rows and 66 columns

+#### The creation of meanstdDS data set is the action required by point 2

 ### 3) Use descriptive activity names to name the activities in the data set
 The description of the activies is kept in the file 'activity_labels.txt', linking the class numeric labels with their activity name.
 The files 'train/y_train.txt' and 'test/y_test.txt' keep the Training and Test labels associated to the test results.
 These files have a single column, with the class numeric label.